OthersideAI/self-operating-computer/README.md

 - **Future Plans**: Support for additional models.

 ### Current Challenges
-> **Note:** The GPT-4v's error rate in estimating XY mouse click locations is currently quite high.
+> **Note:** GPT-4V's error rate in estimating XY mouse click locations is currently quite high.
 This framework aims to track the progress of multimodal models over time, aspiring to achieve human-level performance in computer operation.

 ### Ongoing Development
 At [HyperwriteAI](https://www.hyperwriteai.com/), we are developing a multimodal model with more accurate click location predictions.